LauraO90/ScotSwot/README.md

 ![Jigsaw CSS](documentation/scotswot-validator-css.png)

 - **JavaScript**
-    - Early in the development if Scotswot, JSHint returned feedback regarding unused code which was removed immediately.
-Since then, JSHint returned no errors but highlighted six unused varables.
+    - Early in the development of ScotSwot, JSHint returned feedback regarding unused code which was removed immediately.
+Since then, JSHint returned no errors but highlighted six unused variables.
 These variables are however essential and are called via onclick events in the index.html file.
 ![JSHint Javascript](documentation/scotswot-validator-javascript.png)

 ### Browser Testing ###